UK Local By-Election results as a Barometer of National Political Fortunes

 In some ways it’s comparable to weather forecasting – the earth’s atmosphere is a chaotic system and trying to predict its behaviour locally more than 2 or 3 days ahead with any degree of accuracy still presents us with many uncertainties, despite all our advances in predictive technology (including even AI!).
 And we’ve all seen recently how long a week is in politics nowadays, let alone a month, or indeed 3 years - chaos seems to reign there, also.

-The answer is that it does…the hard reality is that, due to the first past the first past the post system, Labour’s victory was a somewhat ‘hollow’ one in 2024, with his vast House of Commons majority arising from the support of a ridiculously small percentage of the population (ca 25%).
+The answer is that it does…the hard reality is that, due to the first past the first past the post system, Labour’s victory was a somewhat ‘hollow’ one in 2024, with their vast House of Commons majority arising from the support of a ridiculously small percentage of the population (ca 25%).
 Thus Labour could only ever claim limited popularity even then, and this has plummeted to all time lows within 2 years of their election.
-The brunt of continued disapproval of the resulting chaos-prone national government by the electorate (and there’s plenty of that around just now!) will fall on local Labour councillors, many of whom come up for re-election next year and will already be very worried about retaining their seats in May 2026.
+The brunt of continued disapproval of the resulting chaos-prone national government by the electorate (and there’s plenty of that around just now!) will fall on local Labour councillors, some of whom come up for re-election next year and will already be very worried about retaining their seats in May 2027.

 If, as seems quite possible, Labour suffer a complete rout in the next set of local polls, it will signal they really are continuing to 'get it badly wrong' as a party in the eyes of the electorate.
 They will then have even more ground to recover later in the electoral cycle to stand any chance at all of being re-elected.

-In one sense, this potential rout of sitting councillors is a pity.
+In one sense, this systematic rout of sitting councillors is a pity.
 Local politics is by its nature less overtly political than the national variety, and involves a lot more cross-party collaboration (it simply has to, in order to get things done at a local level).
 A lot of good, hardworking and experienced Labour councillors may well lose their seats next May as a result of their national leadership's ill-advised policy decisions, with the attendant loss of their collective expertise and enthusiasm to local government.

 Sadly, it’s virtually impossible to protect local councillors from the effects of national government unpopularity, so there will inevitably be a toll to reckon with, given that the Westminster leadership have shown little or no contrition for their 'sins' to date.
 Starmer's recent efforts, such as they are, on the diplomatic front are unlikely to make much impression, given his many 'faux pas' at home.

-An additional factor to consider is that many local councils ‘went Labour’ during the Tory wipeouts of the last 2 years, and thus a significant number of currently Labour-controlled LAs may well be at risk of the party losing its overall control if they lose councillors in significant numbers.
-This will not please ‘grass roots’ supporters, who will doubtless blame Starmer and Reeves for all their ills (including a continued lack of LA funding - witness the resulting refuse-ridden chaos in our 2nd city, Birmingham this summer, which is still onoing, and actually set to worsen!).
+An additional factor to consider is that many local councils ‘went Labour’ during the Tory wipeouts of the last 5 years, and thus a significant number of currently Labour-controlled LAs may well be at risk of the party losing its overall control if they lose councillors in significant numbers.
+This will not please ‘grass roots’ supporters, who already blame Starmer and Reeves for all their ills (including a continued lack of LA funding - witness the resulting refuse-ridden chaos in our 2nd city, Birmingham this summer, which is still onoing, and actually set to worsen!).

 This unpopularity in the ranks could create even more divisions within the party; the left won’t have forgotten having their Winter Fuel restoration resolution at the 2024 Conference first sidelined, and then studiously ignored, by the leadership at the time (it took a near back-bench revolt to force them to even partially reverse the move the following year).